UN: Venezuelan protesters endure excessive force

 Ortega has called the Constituent Assembly's election illegal, and said she would continue to be attorney general.

-Both the Constituent Assembly and the National Assembly planned to meet Tuesday in separate chambers of the legislative palace in the capital, Caracas.
-That raises prospects that two camps may claim to be the country's legitimate government.
+Both the Constituent Assembly and the National Assembly met Tuesday in separate chambers of the legislative palace in the capital, Caracas.
+That raised prospects that two camps may claim to be the country's legitimate government.

 Meanwhile, Venezuelan authorities say a manhunt is underway after an anti-government paramilitary attack at a military barracks in the northwestern city of Valencia early Sunday.